More at rubyonrails.org:

 DELETE /magazines/:magazine_id/ads/:id ads#destroy delete a specific ad belonging to a specific magazine

-This will also create routing helpers such as magazine_ads_url and edit_magazine_ad_path.
-These helpers take an instance of Magazine as the first parameter (magazine_ads_url(@magazine)).
+This will also create the usual path and url routing helpers such as magazine_ads_url and edit_magazine_ad_path.
+Since the ads resource is nested below magazines, The ad URLs require a magazine.
+The helpers can take an instance of Magazine as the first parameter (edit_magazine_ad_path(@magazine, @ad)).

 You can nest resources within other nested resources if you like.
 For example: